Award recognizes college’s commitment to environmental sustainability for fourth consecutive year

 - Whether their environmental initiatives have become linked to the employer’s public identity, attracting new employees and customers.

-For more information on DC’s sustainable initiatives please visit www.durhamcollege.ca/livinggreen.
+For more information on living green at DC please visit www.durhamcollege.ca/livinggreen.

 About Durham College

 At Durham College (DC), the student experience comes first.
-With campuses in Oshawa and Whitby and a learning site in Pickering, the college offers more than 12,000 full-time post-secondary and apprenticeship students access to more than 140 full-time and eight apprenticeship programs in a number of different disciplines, enabling them to develop the skills required to meet the demands of today’s job market.
-The college is also set to launch its first four-year degree program, the Honours Bachelor of Health Care Technology Management, in September 2018.
+With campuses in Oshawa and Whitby and a learning site in Pickering, the college offers more than 13,600 full-time post-secondary and apprenticeship students access to more than 140 full-time and eight apprenticeship programs in a number of different disciplines, enabling them to develop the skills required to meet the demands of today’s job market.
+The college has also launched its first four-year degree program, the Honours Bachelor of Health Care Technology Management, in September 2018.

-The Oshawa campus features the state-of-the art Student Services building and will soon feature the Centre for Collaborative Education, a legacy project tied to DC’s 50th anniversary in 2017.
-The new facility will bring together local, Indigenous and global communities, providing a new home for several of the college’s most innovative and ground-breaking programs.
+The Oshawa campus features the state-of-the art Student Services building and the Centre for Collaborative Education, a legacy project tied to DC’s 50th anniversary in 2017.
+The newly-opened facility brings together local, Indigenous and global communities, providing a new home for several of the college’s most innovative and ground-breaking programs.

 The Whitby campus features the award-winning W. Galen Weston Centre for Food, which includes Bistro ’67, a full-service, teaching-inspired restaurant, and Pantry, a retail store featuring food prepared by students in the college’s culinary programs.